sachinkesiraju/SKObserver/README.md

 SKObserver is an NSObject category that provides a cleaner block based syntax for observing key value changes.

 <h2> Setup </h2>
-Simply drag and drop the NSObject+SKObserver files into your project and `#import "NSObject+SKObserver.h"` and you're 💯.
+Simply drag and drop the NSObject+SKObserver files into your project and ```#import "NSObject+SKObserver.h"``` and you're 💯.

 <h2> Implementation </h2>
-To start observing changes to an object, call the method 'sk_addObserverForKeyPath:withBlock:' on your object as follows.
+To start observing changes to an object, call the method ```sk_addObserverForKeyPath:withBlock:``` on your object as follows.
 The block will return a dictionary containing the changes on the object.
 ```
 [object sk_addObserverForKeyPath:@"keyPath" withBlock:^(NSDictionary <NSKeyValueChangeKey, id>  *change)
 {